anaishowland/agent-CE/README.md

 **Agent-CE** is a containerized continuous evaluation (CE) platform for web browsing agents.
 It provides production-ready Docker images and CI/CD pipelines for running and evaluating multiple agent frameworks including Browser Use, Notte, Anthropic Computer Use, and OpenAI Computer Use.

-**Created by**: Anais Howland, Ashwin Thinnappan, Vaibhav Gupta at Paradigm Shift AI
+**Developed at Paradigm Shift AI** by Anais Howland, Ashwin Thinnappan, Vaibhav Gupta, Maithili Hebbar, and Jameel Shahid Mohammed

+See [AUTHORS.md](AUTHORS.md) for detailed contributor information.

 ## Features